Kinuko Y. Craft, Fantasy Artist

-The last crescent moon appears in the sky, suggesting waning energies.
+A nearly invisible last crescent moon appears in the sky, suggesting waning energies.
 So, another interpretation of this color illustration could be a celebration of Evynd's success ending a raid or battle.
 Not having read the novel, the actual representation is uncertain, but the imagery certainly carries a message about the couple's relationship.

 A Final Comment

 Kinuko Craft's work shows an artist truly dedicated and engaged in her expression and style.

 "The artist is essentially the instrument, and he stands below his work, for which reason we should never expect from him an interpretation of his own work.
 He achieved his highest with his composition."— Carl Jung